LILLY HOUSE MOBILE TOUR

 Richly illustrated with historic and contemporary photographs, the new orientation space will guide guests through an exploration of who lived and worked at the estate, as well as key designers who created the landscape guests can enjoy on their visit.
 Guests will be able to try their hand at designing the estate in a new, hands-on activity.
 For those looking for new experiences of the estate, untold stories and meditative moments will be revealed through self-guided tours.

 While visiting the Lilly House and surrounding gardens we invite guests to think about the evolution of the estate, how it was used by the different people who lived and worked at the estate, and how their desires and needs shaped the place we now call Newfields.

 Children are welcome, but strollers are not!
 Help us protect Lilly House by parking your stroller while visiting the inside of Lilly House.
 Stroller parking is available outside the front door of Lilly House and inside on the lower-level.

 Accessible restrooms are located on the lower level of the Lilly House.

 Service animals are welcome.

-We have an outdoor wheelchair to borrow for the day, on a first come first served basis.
-Please note that on busy days (holidays, special events, and summer weekends) outdoor mobile devices rent out quickly and may not be available; it may be wise to make other arrangements.
-You are welcome to bring your own manual wheelchair, motorized wheelchair, or electric mobility scooter to use in The Garden.
+We have outdoor wheelchairs available to borrow for the day, on a first come first served basis.
+On busy days (holidays, special events, and weekends) demand is higher for wheelchairs.
+Guests are always welcome to bring your own manual wheelchair, motorized wheelchair, or electric mobility scooter to use while visiting the Newfields campus.

 Portions of The Garden include accessible pathways.
-Newfields staff at the Admissions desk are happy to provide guests with a Garden map and highlight these pathways upon arrival.
+Newfields staff at the Admissions desk are happy to direct guests to our online Garden map and point out these pathways upon arrival.